Donald Trump Could Have A Section Of Route 66 In Oklahoma Named In His Honor, If GOP Lawmakers Get Their Way

 Today I was joined by Senator Marty Quinn to file our bill naming part of the Mother Road #Route66 as the President Donald J Trump Highway.
 Thanks to his hard work, jobs have come back to this country like never before and he has Made America Great Again.
 So the section to be named for him goes through Commerce, OK & ends at Industrial Parkway.
 This allows us to memorialize all the great things that have been accomplished just 3 years into his first term and with 1 year until his re-election. #MAGA #KAG

-He also claimed that Oklahoma and states like it are considered “flyover country” by America’s political elite, and that Trump “brought out the best” in people that were “forgotten” by previous presidents, without naming names.

-Dahm’s colleague, Marty Quinn, touted the bill on Facebook.
+Marty Quinn also touted the bill on Facebook.

 “President Trump’s policies have made a positive impact on Oklahoma’s economy, and he has consistently stood up for the conservative values on which America was built,” he said.

-A reporter from Tulsa’s KTUL-TV went to the town where the stretch of road would be ceremonially renamed in Trump’s honor, and spoke with people on the street about the proposed name change.
+A reporter from Tulsa’s KTUL-TV went to the town where the stretch of road would be ceremonially renamed in Trump’s honor and spoke with people on the street about the proposed name change.
 Many didn’t seem to be in favor.

 “The Donald Trump Highway?” said one resident.